openaddresses/machine/docs/install.md

         python3 /vagrant/test.py

 You should now be able to make changes and test them.
-Be sure to use `pip3` and `python3` when running, or [set up an optional quick local virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) with Python 3.
+The virtual machine’s `/vagrant` directory is a mount of your host machine’s current directory, so you will be able to edit files in your normal text editor.
+Be sure to use `pip3` and `python3` when running, or [set up an optional quick local virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) with Python 3 and the [`--editable` flag](https://pip.pypa.io/en/stable/reference/pip_install/#install-editable).

 Running A First Source
 ----------------------